 DRUM: This page is used to assign a sound to the selected drum channel and to set the tuning and volume.
 The channel can be selected using the CHANNEL buttons (left) or simply by hitting the assigned pad.

-Note: The Rim channels of toms 1 through 4 and the snare (PERC 1~5) can be selected by simultaneously pressing the MORE and TRIG buttons.
+Note: The Rim channels of toms 1 through 4 and the snare (PERC 1~5) can be selected by simultaneously pressing the MORE button and the CHANNEL button in question.